 Anthropogenic shell deposits are found in their thousands across the globe over the last 100,000 years.
 Locked within the shells are climatic records with a high resolution.
 This crucial information is currently inaccessible due to expensive and laborious techniques, resulting in small, unrepresentative studies and a lack of comparability between them.
 ACCELERATE resolves this by developing LIBS, which allows rapid chemical analyses, increasing the cost efficiency by a factor of 20 and resulting in large analytical datasets.
 This will lay the foundation for affordable and comprehensive climate studies world-wide, one of the main Horizon 2020 policy priorities to understand and adapt to climate change.

 Archaeological sites, such as shell middens, can contain unique, high-resolution palaeoclimatic and seasonality datasets, spanning thousands of years.
+They are found in the billions along most of the worlds shorelines and contain archaeological finds of exceptional preservation.
+The shells themselves are ideal records of local climatic variability and are only waiting to be unlocked.

 Marie Skłodowska Curie actions support the mobility of researchers within and beyond Europe.
 MSCA is solely funding the ACCELERATE Individual Fellowship.